-4T stands here for "Terrestrial" since the albedo ECV is only for land surfaces.
+4 The "T" here stands for "terrestrial" since the albedo ECV is only for land surfaces.

-Regardless of their future organization within GCOS, the seven variables will require repeated cycles of Research & Development to improve their reliability, reduce the spread between existing CDRs, and in general achieve progress in maturity towards meeting their specific GCOS requirements.
-In addition to the specific Research & Development on the algorithms (see a selected list per variable in Appendix B), the development of Fundamental Climate Data Records (FCDR) should be pursued (Fennig et al. 2020; Brodzik et al. 2016, updated 2018; Karlsson et al. 2017), including data rescue from the early satellite era.
+Regardless of their future organization within GCOS, the seven variables will require repeated cycles of research and development to improve their reliability, reduce the spread between existing CDRs, and in general achieve progress in maturity toward meeting their specific GCOS requirements.
+In addition to the specific research and development on the algorithms (see a selected list per variable in appendix B), the development of Fundamental Climate Data Records (FCDR) should be pursued (Fennig et al. 2020; Brodzik et al. 2018; Karlsson et al. 2017), including data rescue from the early satellite era.
 This will allow to fully exploit the satellite missions available for each variable (Fig. 2).
-A continued effort to collect, quality-control, and make available in situ observations of the sea-ice environment should also continue to be a priority.
-Transparent inter-comparison exercises of the CDRs and their algorithms should be conducted regularly for all variables to assess progress and improve confidence.
+A continued effort to collect, quality-control, and make available in situ observations of the sea ice environment should also continue to be a priority.
+Transparent intercomparison exercises of the CDRs and their algorithms should be conducted regularly for all variables to assess progress and improve confidence.

 We finally recall that, although the focus of this paper has been on the individual geophysical ECVs and the preparation of mature and sustained CDRs, we also call for efforts to make these variables act together (and with ECVs from other domains) for a better monitoring of the polar regions in a changing climate.
-Key open questions such as 1) the fresh water budget of the Arctic including sea-ice mass fluxes towards lower latitudes, 2) the coupling between sea ice, land ice, and fresh water in the Southern Ocean, 3) teleconnections between changes in Arctic sea-ice cover and mid-latitude weather, 4) coastal permafrost erosion and impact on infrastructures and communities, 5) impact of sea-ice retreat on primary production and ecosystems - to name just a few - require the individual long-term CDRs but also dedicated cross-ECV activities.
-A well established tool to bring together as many CDRs as possible in a complete description of the global physical system are climate reanalyses, that will greatly benefit from the seven sea ice ECVs we call for here.
+Key open questions such as 1) the freshwater budget of the Arctic including sea ice mass fluxes toward lower latitudes, 2) the coupling between sea ice, land ice, and freshwater in the Southern Ocean, 3) teleconnections between changes in Arctic sea ice cover and midlatitude weather, 4) coastal permafrost erosion and impact on infrastructures and communities, and 5) impact of sea ice retreat on primary production and ecosystems-to name just a few-require the individual long-term CDRs but also dedicated cross-ECV activities.
+A well-established tool to bring together as many CDRs as possible in a complete description of the global physical system is climate reanalysis, which will greatly benefit from the seven sea ice ECVs we call for here.
 All in all, the seven sea ice ECVs will bring forward a more consistent Earth system approach across the GCOS domains, in support to WMO's strategic plan (WMO 2019).

-6. Conclusions
+Conclusions

-We need long-term, error-characterized and sustained observation systems of the atmosphere, land and ocean to monitor climate change, inform societies, and adopt adaptation policies.
-The Global Climate Observing System (GCOS) was initiated by the World Meteorological Organization in the early 1990s to assess progress and guide development towards the required monitoring systems, using a set of Essential Climate Variables (ECV) as a key tool.
+We need long-term, error-characterized, and sustained observation systems of the atmosphere, land, and ocean to monitor climate change, inform societies, and adopt adaptation policies.
+The Global Climate Observing System (GCOS) was initiated by the World Meteorological Organization in the early 1990s to assess progress and guide development toward the required monitoring systems, using a set of ECVs as a key tool.

 Sea ice is a key element of the climate system, both as an indicator of its evolution and a mechanism of changes in the polar regions, with implications at all latitudes.
-The sea-ice environment (including its snow cover) is complex and the home for many processes and interactions.
+The sea ice environment (including its snow cover) is complex and the home for many processes and interactions.
 We selected a set of seven core variables whose observations are critical for the monitoring of the climate system.
-In contrast, a set of only four variables is identified by GCOS today as constituents of a single sea ice ECV (GCOS (2016)).
+In contrast, a set of only four variables is identified by GCOS today as constituents of a single sea ice ECV (GCOS 2016).